superfly/docs/reference/volumes.html.md

 Volumes are persistent storage for Fly apps.
 They allow an app to save its state, preserving configuration, session or user data, and be restarted with that information in place.

-A volume on Fly is a slice of an NVMe drive on the physical server your app runs on.
+A Fly Volume is a slice of an NVMe drive on the physical server your Fly App runs on.
 One consequence of this: if your app uses persistent storage, every instance of that app can only run on a host that has a volume provisioned for it.
+Another: there's a one-to-one mapping between VMs and volumes.
+You can't share a volume between apps, nor can two VMs mount the same volume at the same time.

 Volumes are managed using the [`fly volumes`](/docs/flyctl/volumes/) command.